avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 genetically are said to belong to the same **clone**, or be **clonal**.

-Mutations (changes) in the DNA, are the main source of genetic variation in *V. cholerae*; these sometimes occur when DNA is being copied during cell division, but can also occur due to DNA damage, for example damage due to ultraviolet (UV) radiation.
+Mutations (changes) in the DNA, are a source of genetic variation in *V. cholerae*; these sometimes occur when DNA is being copied during cell division, but can also occur due to DNA damage, for example damage due to ultraviolet (UV) radiation.

 Over evolutionary time, different clones of a species independently accumulate